Mingo-coder/Elegant-Floorp/README.md

 # Elegant-Floorp
+feel free to open issue on any topic.
 This is a simple userChrome.css file to make Floorp Browser elegant and more compact than compact mode.
 The theme I used is Floorp Fluential UI in Settings>Design>Floorp Fluential UI (new)